HireAbo/awesome-interview-questions-5000-jobs/Art and Design/Interior Design/Senior Interior Designer.md

 Welcome to the Senior Interior Designer Interview Preparation !
 This resource is designed to help you ace your Senior Interior Designer interviews with confidence.

+A Senior Interior Designer is a highly experienced professional in the field of Art and Design, specializing in Interior Design.
+With a keen eye for aesthetics and a deep understanding of spatial planning, they are responsible for creating functional and visually appealing interior spaces.
+This role involves collaborating with clients, architects, and contractors to develop design concepts, selecting appropriate materials and finishes, and overseeing the implementation of the design plan.
+A Senior Interior Designer also manages a team of junior designers, providing guidance and mentorship.
+Their expertise lies in creating innovative and sustainable designs that enhance the overall ambiance and functionality of a space.

 ## 🚀 Overview

 Whether you're a seasoned Senior Interior Designer or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Senior Interior Designer interviews to help you prepare and succeed.